Cat5TV/plugin.video.category5/README.md

       * Downloading the ZIP FILE from this page
         (make sure you put it somewhere you can find it later),
       * Load Kodi and go to system and find "Add-Ons" on the left hand side,
-      * Click "Install from zip file",
+      * Click "Install from zip file".
-      * Locate the feedparser zip and click the file, then press ok.

 Please visit http://www.category5.tv/